rackerlabs/auter/HACKING.md

   # help2man --include=auter.help2man --no-info ./auter > auter.man

-3. Add notes to auter.spec and README with a list of the changes for this release
+3. Add notes to auter.spec and NEWS with a list of the changes for this release

 4. Push to github